-Rita Castro Blanco is one of the most promising young Portuguese conductors of her generation, having had her debuts with Orquestra Gulbenkian, Orquestra Sinfónica Portuguesa, Orquestra Metropolitana de Lisboa, Orquestra das Beiras, Orquestra do Norte, Orquestra clássica de Espinho, among others.
+Rita Castro Blanco is one of the most promising young Portuguese conductors of her generation, having had debuts with Orquestra Gulbenkian, Lucerne Festival Contemporary Orchestra, Real Filarmonía de Galícia, Orquestra Sinfónica Portuguesa, Orquesta Sinfonica de Navarra, among others.
 Rita Castro Blanco is establishing her career mainly between her home country Portugal, and the United Kingdom.
-Between September 2019 and January 2022 she was Principal Conductor of the Huddersfield Philharmonic Orchestra, and in this 2023/24 season she is Assistant Conductor of the City of Birmingham Symphony Orchestra.
+From September 2019 to January 2022, she was Principal Conductor of the Huddersfield Philharmonic Orchestra.
+Alongside her performances, in 2024/24 Rita mantains her position as Assistant Conductor of the City of Birmingham Symphony Orchestra for a second season.

-Rita Castro Blanco has been steadily expanding her experience and interest in the fields of opera and contemporary music, which have culminated in her being chosen for the Conducting Fellowship of the higly renowned Tanglewood Festival in 2022, in her participation on the Women Conductor’s Mentorship in the Festival d’Aix-en-Provence and to be one of only four Conducting Fellows at the Lucerne Festival, both in 2021.
-In the summer of 2020 she led “Maratona Ópera XXI”, an the opera competition of the newly founded Operafest Lisboa, where she premiered 7 original Portuguese operas.
+Rita Castro Blanco has been steadily expanding her experience and interest in different music fields, specially contemporary and opera, which have culminated in her being chosen for the Conducting Fellowship of the higly renowned Verbier Festival this summer, the Tanglewood Festival in 2022, the Lucerne Festival and the Women Conductor’s Mentorship in the Festival d’Aix-en-Provence, both in 2021.
+In the summer of 2020 she led “Maratona Ópera XXI”, an opera competition of the newly founded Operafest Lisboa, where she premiered 7 original Portuguese operas.

 Besides the numerous debuts, the young conductor has been invited to work in several operatic projects as Assistant Conductor, such as Così fan tutte by W.A.
 Mozart, with Orquestra Gulbenkian conducted by Nuno Coelho (March 2022), La Passion de Simone by the finnish K. Saariaho, with Orquestra Nacional do Teatro S. Carlos conducted by Joana Carneiro (May 2021), Mass by L. Bernstein, with Orquestra Gulbenkian conducted by Clark Rundell (Dezembro 2019), Suor Angelica and Gianni Schicchi by G. Puccini, with RNCM opera orchestra conducted by Martin André (December 2018), and the première of Beaumarchais, a joint commission by Fundação Calouste Gulbenkian and Teatro Nacional D. Maria II, with Orquestra Gulbenkian conducted by Pedro Amaral (July 2017).